windwp/kysely-zod-sqlite/README.md

 ### Is that library is a ORM?
 No, It just a wrapper around kysely.

-You can think is an API with zod for validation and kysely for query
+You can think it is an API with zod for validation and kysely for query

 ### Different between using table vs kysely
 ``` typescript